spdx/spdx-spec/chapters/3-package-information.md

 # 3 Package Information

-One instance of the Package Information is required per package being described.
+If you organise your SPDX information by grouping into packages, then one instance of the Package Information is required per package being described.
 A package can contain sub-packages, but the information in this section is a reference to the entire contents of the package listed.
 Starting with SPDX 2.0, it is not necessary to have a package wrapping a set of files.

 Cardinality: Optional, one or many.